 A dilution of 1:32 is for bleach, although this may vary depending on the pathogen.
 For ringworm, it is 1:10.
 Use cold water when mixing bleach as hot water decomposes the active ingredient, making the product ineffective.

 Leave the bleach solution on the surface for ten minutes.
 Thoroughly rinse with clean water.

 - Read the instructions: Always follow the manufacturers (or your veterinarian’s) instructions in regards to usage and dilution.
 Each product is different.

-- Remove organic material: Remove dirt from the area before disinfecting.
-Remaining organic matter (dirt, hair, food, feces, litter) inactivates most disinfectants.
-Scrub with hot soapy water.
+- Remove organic material: Clean the area with water and detergent before disinfecting.
+Remaining organic matter (dirt, hair, food, feces, litter) inactivates most disinfectants which makes them ineffective.